 This popular interactive map provides recent ocean and Great Lakes temperatures based on data collected from buoys, tide gauges, and other monitoring stations from NOAA’s National Data Buoy Center and NOAA’s Center for Operational Oceanographic Products and Services.
 Scientists, commercial fishermen, coastal businesses, and everyday beach-goers all use the guide for various reasons such as conditions reports, commerce, or to make recreational decisions.

 Value of the Coastal Water Temperature Guide

 CWTG also enables users to see the effects of short-term influences on ocean temperatures.
 Certain events can influence the temperature of coastal waters, such as upwelling—when colder deep water rises due to persistent wind conditions pushing warmer surface water away from the coast.
-Additionally, other changes in weather and river runoff may change ocean temperatures as well.
+Additionally, other changes in weather and river runoff may affect ocean temperatures as well.

 Using the Coastal Water Temperature Guide

 Each pin on the map represents a station, either a buoy or near-shore structure.
 Using the online maps, users can click on a station and bring up a popup that displays the monthly mean temperature, as well as a link to the station’s webpage, where further data can be found.
 If you do not wish to use the map version, tables of each general location are also available.

 The type of information collected by each station can vary.
 Air temperature and pressure and ocean temperatures are common fields for all stations and can be viewed by following the station link provided.
 Some of the offshore buoys also have wave data which can be viewed in near-real time.